 Generally speaking, brines range from 2% to 10%, with 2% representing a brine on the edge of not having a preservative effect and 10% suppressing most (but not all) fermenters.
 For comparison, sea water is about 3.5%.

 It is best to prepare brines by weight of salt into volume (or weight) of water.
-Here’s the table I use as guidelines in my own kitchen.
+At the bottom of the post you will find the table I use as a guideline in my own kitchen.
 The values in this table are based from my experiences and information I have gleaned from food safety research.

-Generally speaking, brines over 10% do not allow fermentation to occur, and instead will preserve your food via the effect of the salt on its own.
+Generally speaking, brines over 10% do not allow fermentation to occur, and instead will preserve your food via the dehydrating effect of the salt.
 Foods preserved in this fashion often require soaking before consumption to reduce the salt levels to palatable levels.
 As your salt concentration increases, fermentation time also increases.

 One last note, you can also prepare brines entirely by weight.
 Water weighs 1g/ml, so calculating brine additions is trivial.
 A 2% brine is 2g of salt into 100 g of water, 3.75% brine is 3.75g salt into 100 g of water.

 The bulk of the brine is water, not salt, and yet the water rarely gets any discussion.
 You want to use water which tastes good, and which is free of any chlorine/chloramine .
 Removing chlorine/chloramine is less critical with fermented foods than it is with beer.
 However, removing/avoiding these compounds is cheap insurance against off-flavours and damaged fermentation.